Timpel’s pick-six seals Marshall football victory over rival Waterloo

 “Jack and Dylan did a nice job of grinding in the backfield all night,” added Kleinheinz.

-Waterloo’s offense – though effective at times through the air – struggled when the field shrunk in the red zone.
-Two second-quarter Pirates’ drives stalled inside the Marshall five-yard line; Waterloo netted just one field goal between both drives to make it a 7-3 game heading into the half.
+Waterloo’s offense — though effective at times through the air — struggled when the field shrunk in the red zone.
+Two second-quarter Pirate drives stalled inside the Marshall 5-yard line; Waterloo netted just one field goal between both drives to make it a 7-3 game heading into the half.

-“Our mental preparation for the game [needs to change],” said Waterloo’s Head Coach Dave Frisell.
-“It’s a long time since we won a game, and I think winning that game last week, our kids got a little bit comfortable… This was supposed to be our big rival, and we were hoping to have more energy and enthusiasm to start the game.”
+“Our mental preparation for the game (needs to change),” said Waterloo head coach Dave Frisell.
+“It’s a long time since we won a game, and I think winning that game last week, our kids got a little bit comfortable … This was supposed to be our big rival, and we were hoping to have more energy and enthusiasm to start the game.”

 Frisell was pleased, however, with his team’s energy once the second half began; the Pirates took their first lead of the night with 4:27 remaining in the third when Bostwick found Cody Kegler on a 36-yard strike that reached the end zone.
 A failed PAT left the score 9-7 in favor of the Pirates.